 Who would have thought that freckles could actually be a fashion accessory?
-Right now, they are enjoying their place in the sun, with some women flaunting them, others proudly wearing them, and the occasional ones even faking them!
+Right now, they are enjoying their place in the sun, with some women flaunting the freckles on their faces, others proudly wearing them, and the occasional ones even faking them!

 What are freckles?

-Melanin, a pigment protein responsible for the colour of our skin, eyes and hair, is produced by melanocytes in our skin.
+Freckles are not harmful or painful, and unlike moles, they are flat.
+Melanin, a pigment-protein responsible for the colour of our skin, eyes and hair, is produced by melanocytes in our skin.
 This pigment has a specific job to do.
-It acts as a natural sunscreen, protecting the skin from the sun’s harmful ultra-violet rays.
+It acts as a natural sunscreen, protecting the skin from the sun’s harmful ultraviolet rays.

 Normally, the melanin is spread evenly under the skin – which you see as a uniform skin tone.
 Exposure to the sun results in a generally even tan.

+No one is born with freckles though freckles may be genetic.
+Usually, they are triggered by exposure to the sun.
 Now fair skin contains less melanin, and sun exposure often causes the melanocytes to generate melanin in localised clumps, which present themselves as freckles.
-In other words, freckles on skin represent focal areas of increased melanin production that become darker on exposure to sun.
-They are different from lentigines which are areas of increased pigment producing cells and do not darken on exposure to sun.
+In other words, freckles on the skin represent focal areas of increased melanin production that become darker on exposure to the sun.
+They are different from lentigines which are areas of increased pigment-producing cells and do not darken on exposure to the sun.

 Do freckles mean trouble of any sort?

 Absolutely not.
-Freckles are benign, pigmented skin lesions, generally associated with younger people and are more common on fair skinned people with red or blonde hair.
+Freckles are benign, pigmented skin lesions, generally associated with younger people and are more common in fair-skinned people with red or blonde hair.
 They are harmless and fade with age.

 Hide them?
 Heal them?
 What does one do about freckles?